 Throughout the course, you will exchange with other participants, contribute your experiences and insights regarding intercultural learning, and share multiple perspectives on the topics we are learning about.

 Participants can earn the Brain, Mind and Culture Masterclass Certification, issued by the Japan Intercultural Institute.
-Certification requirements: 1) Participation in all 4 BMC Masterclass webinars, 2) Completion of 4 online learning activities, 3) Passing an evaluation of your understanding of course content.
+Certification requirements: 1) Participation in 4 BMC Masterclass webinars + 1 additional certification webinar, 2) Completion of 4 online learning activities, 3) Passing an evaluation of your understanding of course content.
 There is an additional fee of €40 for the certification option.

 What does this include?